hizzgdev/jsmind/docs2/en/options/option.shortcut.enable.md

 ## Related Options and Settings

 - **handles**: Named shortcut event handlers. jsMind provides some common handlers for operating the mind map.
 Users can define additional handlers.
-For more informationn: [shortcut.handles Option](option.shortcut.handles.md)
+For more information: [shortcut.handles Option](option.shortcut.handles.md)
 - **mapping**: Shortcut mapping configuration.
 Used to configure the correspondence between specific keys and handlers.
 Supports both single keys and combination keys.
 For more information: [shortcut.mapping Option](option.shortcut.mapping.md)